jorgegh2/Andro_Dunos/README.md

 Download the project and execute the .exe file to play.
 ## Usage

 In process.
-Controls still to be determined.
+Controls are still to be determined.

 ## History